LowPolyCount/UI-Power-Tools/README.md

 The Screen Manager is Partially Implemented.
 Usable, but lacks features like transitions and layers.

-See "The Future" for more information on upcoming features
+"The Future" has information information on upcoming features

 ## Example Project